datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

    * - ``custom_auth``
      - Object
-     - An optional set of parameters that allow for flexible configuration of authentication towards various systems.
-       An optional set of parameters that instruct the system on how to fetch an access token for authentication towards an external system.
+     - An optional set of parameters that instruct the system on how to fetch an access token for authentication towards an external system.
        The ``get_token_operation`` is required and must point to an operation in the ``operations`` section that is configured to fetch an access token.